rvjc/free-mandelbrot/README.md

 tend to neglect the deeper mathematical aspects (which are invariably bound with "boring" school work) and they live to regret it later.
-But, as is so often the case, the real fun is to be found in miving beyond the superfical.
+But, as is so often the case, the real fun is to be found in moving beyond the superfical.
 And this is as true of activities like music, car-tinkering and sports as it is for programming.